 The “H’etz” – Delphine LévyMiddle School Transition Project in Jerusalem is a three-year program that accompanies pre-teens during the transition from elementary school to middle school.

 This transitional period brings with it physiological, social and emotional changes, as well as academic challenges.
-Education and welfare professionals have identified this period as a dangerous one for those young teens who are unable to confront these changes.
-Teens struggling with these challenges drop through the cracks, unnoticed.
-If, and when, they are eventually noticed, the damage caused is difficult to undo.
+Social actors have identified this period as critical, where many cases of school drop-out and delinquency occur.
+Teens struggling with these challenges drop through the cracks, unnoticed – and the damage caused is extremely difficult to mend.

-The “Bogrim” Project operates daily after school and during the July Summer break in three groups: one group for grade 6 and two groups for grades 7-8.
-The program is designed for 45 youth.
+The “H’etz” – Delphine LévyProject operates daily after school and during the July Summer break, in three groups: one group for grade 6 and two groups for grades 7-8.

-Activities at the “Bogrim” Project include:
+Activities at the “H’etz” Project include:

-- Volunteering in the greater community
+- Volunteering in the community

 - Weekly private conversation with animators